folio-org/folio-org.github.io/source-code/index.md

 * [mod-auth](https://github.com/folio-org/mod-auth) --
 Prototype of a [JWT](https://jwt.io/)-based authentication/authorization module.
-Will be superseded by a more capable and set of modules handling authentication by various methods, and generalized permissions-handling.
+Will be superseded by a more capable set of modules handling authentication by various methods, and generalized permissions-handling.

 * [mod-metadata](https://github.com/folio-org/mod-metadata) --